spolentarutti44/alternative-humane-helper/PROJECT_SUMMARY.md

 ## 🎉 Success!

-Your nonprofit animal shelter management system is complete and ready to use!
+Your nonprofit furry friends shelter management system is complete and ready to use!

 **Total Development**: 8 major components delivered **Code Quality**: Production-ready with validation and error handling